Caution

 “It’s addictive, destructive, and extremely easy to overdose with.
 It’s nearly killed me on more than one occasion involving my bad choices.
 If you decide to use it, just remember it deserves great respect.
 Inform yourself about dosages, interactions, and I remember to always set a timer when I dose.
 When you’re high on this stuff, you have no concept of time at all, and it’s super easy to double dose and never even think about it.
 A double dose can put you in the hospital.
 Also remember no alcohol at all.
 Don’t let anyone talk you into drinking with it.
 Just be safe.”

-GHB and GBL can be very easy to overdose on because there is a small difference between a common dose and a dangerous dose.
-Visit tripsit for more information on dosing GHB and GBL.
+GHB, GBL and 1,4-BD can be very easy to overdose on because there is a small difference between a common dose and a dangerous dose.
+Visit tripsit for more information on dosing GHB, GBL and 1,4-BD.

 Long-term effects

-What are the long-term effects of using GHB/GBL?
+What are the long-term effects of using GHB/GBL/1,4-BD?

 Even if you only use GHB or GBL a few times a year, it’s important to be safe to avoid long-term issues.
 One of the bigger concerns with these drugs is that they can result in sexually risky behaviour.
-GHB and GBL are often used in ‘chem sex’ or to heighten other sexual experiences.
+GHB and GBL are often used as party of chemsex or party n' play, or to heighten other sexual experiences.
 These drugs can cause poor judgement and result in an increased risk of transmitting sexually transmitted infections like HIV because of not using condoms.

 A one-off bad experience or overdose on GHB or GBL can cause permanent damage to your brain and body.
 This includes affecting your memory, the way you learn and your mood.

 When using regularly, GHB and GBL can change the way your brain works – you may be more forgetful and more impulsive.
 You can become addicted to GHB and GBL and experience unpleasant effects when you stop taking it.
-Overall, the long-term effects of GHB and GBL have not been well researched, so it can be hard to predict what might happen if you use this drug regularly for a long time.
+Overall, the long-term effects of GHB, GBL and 1,4-BD have not been well researched, so it can be hard to predict what might happen if you use this drug regularly for a long time.

 Cutting down